 Babcock International (BCKIF) is an international defence company, which also specialises in nuclear engineering services for both defence and civil solutions.

 Over the years, Babcock has made a number of acquisitions to boost its dominance in nuclear engineering, including buying the UK Atomic Energy Authority in 2009.

 Babcock also manages compliance for enriched uranium provider URENCO UK Ltd and is involved in fire training for nuclear sites across the UK.

 Amazon (AMZN) is most well-known for its mammoth e-commerce empire, but Amazon Web Services – its data arm – is responsible for 16% of Amazon’s revenue.

-David Kirtley – CEO of Helion – anticipates that data centers will be one of the largest beneficiaries given they require huge amounts of power.
+David Kirtley – CEO of Helion – anticipates that data centres will be one of the largest beneficiaries given they require huge amounts of power.
 So, nuclear fusion would be a cost-efficient way to cut expenses and boost the AWS business segment.
 Therefore, it’s unsurprising that analysts have Amazon down to be one of the first takers when it comes to nuclear fusion technology.

-Aside from the data center angle, Amazon is a tech company at its core, so it’s not a shock that Jeff Bezos is one of the largest individual investors named in the Global Fusion Industry in 2022 report.
+Aside from the data centre angle, Amazon is a tech company at its core, so it’s not a shock that Jeff Bezos is one of the largest individual investors named in the Global Fusion Industry in 2022 report.

 Learn about Amazon’s acquisition history

 Plant-based food companies have had a rocky couple of years.
 Although they should be incredibly popular given the boom in veganism and plant-based eating, investment in these green stocks has been falling.
 Just look at the share prices of Oatly and Beyond Meat.